-This 6 ECTS subject is given in the first four-month period of the second course of the Grade of Telecommunication Electronics Engineering.
-The subject allows to the student to reach a basic electronic knowlege and is developped in 150 working hours for the student along the four-month period: 90 hours of self-organised work and 60 hours of classroom lessons.
+This 6 ECTS subject is given in the first four-month period of the second course of the Grade of Telematics Engineering.
+The subject allows to the student to reach a basic electronic knowlege and is developed in 150 working hours for the student along the four-month period: 90 hours of self-organised work and 60 hours of classroom lessons.

 This subject as part of the matter "Electronic and Photonic Components and Circuits" has a basic training nature and provides a basic knowledge about electronic and photonic components and circuits.
-As it is expressed in the contents of the Module of the grades in which this subject is given:"It offers to the students an introduction to electronic circuits.
+Specifically, this subject tries to offer to the student of the Grade an introduction to the electronic circuits and to the devices, both electronics and photonics, used in those circuits.
+As it is expressed in the contents of the Module of the grades in which this subject is given: "It offers to the students an introduction to electronic circuits.
 It will be described the physical and electronic operation, constituent materials and the circuital models of the different electronic and photonic devices.
 Also the basic knowledge of circuit theory and its application to the devices will be acquired".
 Also "the principles of digital logic will be known".
 It is intended, in this subject, "the students learn to understand the electronic circuits and its devices, they can apply the different techniques to solve and design circuits and how to use the electronic devices in these circuits".